MC21 Jha Expansion Chambers

 NSR250 Race Manifolds

-When fitting the new manifolds always use new gaskets and remember that the rubber O-rings, if used, will need replacing every couple of months as they rapidly deteriorate with the heat generated by the engine and exhaust gases.
-Replacement O-rings can be bought from any good hydraulic hose specialist at a fraction of the cost rather than going to the exhaust manufacturer, check in the Yellow pages for a list of local suppliers.
-Pirtek in the UK supply excellent replacements for only a fraction of the cost of the OEM parts!
+When fitting the new manifolds always use new gaskets and remember that the rubber O-rings, if used, will need replacing regularly, as they rapidly deteriorate with the heat generated by the exhaust gases.

 Original product images reproduced by kind permission of Jha and Ethos.